Home loan requirements every borrower needs to know

 - Each mortgagor under the cross-collateralised structure must be either a debtor or guarantor.

 - Any guarantor on any loan within the cross-collateralised structure will be required to guarantee all loans within the cross-collateralised structure.

-- In the case of a third party loan: where a borrower is not a mortgagor, that borrower must have a direct relationship to a mortgagor, with respect to control (i.e. company where a mortgagor is a director).
+- In the case of a third party loan where a borrower is not a mortgagor, that borrower must have a direct relationship to a mortgagor, with respect to control such as through a company structure, where a mortgagor is a director.

 - New units / townhouses or houses.

 - Off the plan purchases.